aszepieniec/stark-anatomy/docs/faster.md

 ## Fast Zerofier Evaluation

 The algorithms described above chiefly apply to the prover, whose complexity drops from $O(T^2)$ to $O(T \log T)$.
 Scalability for the prover is achieved.
 The verifier's bottleneck is the evaluation of the transition zerofier, which is in general a dense polynomial of degree $T$.
 As a result, roughly $T$ coefficients will be possibly nonzero, and since the verifier must touch all of them to compute the polynomial's value, his running time will be on the same order of magnitude.
 For scalable verifiers, we need a running time of at most $\tilde{O}(\log T)$.
-There are two strategies to achieve this: sparse zerofiers based on group theory, and preprocessed dense zerofiers.
+There are two strategies to achieve this: (1) sparse zerofiers based on group theory and (2) preprocessed dense zerofiers.

 ## Sparse Zerofiers with Group Theory